(updated June 2024)

 Eligible applicants must be United States citizens or United States permanent residents (in possession of the USCIS assigned ‘Green Card’).

-Applicants must receive a bachelor’s degree from a US post-secondary college or university accredited by one of the regional accrediting organizations recognized by the Council for Higher Education Accreditation (CHEA) prior to matriculation to the University of Florida College of Medicine.
+Applicants must receive a bachelor’s degree from a US post-secondary college or university accredited by one of the regional accrediting organizations recognized by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE) prior to matriculation to the University of Florida College of Medicine.
 A graduate or professional degree earned in the US at a regionally accredited post-secondary university may be substituted for the bachelor’s degree.
 Applicants will be carefully appraised on the basis of personal attributes, academic record, evaluation of achievements, references, performance on the Medical College Admissions Test (MCAT) and personal interviews, if granted by the medical student admissions committee.

 Applicants currently pursuing graduate level work toward a Ph.D. degree or other professional degrees are obligated to complete all degree requirements prior to matriculation to the College of Medicine for study toward the M.D. degree.